blackk18/bash-snake/README.md

 > SNAKE in bash is an exciting action game which connects the elements of both
 > adventure and stategic game genres.
 Feel the taste of adrenaline by moving the snake
-> in four cardinal diractions.
+> in four cardinal directions.
 Hunt and capture the food scattered around
 > the board.
 Brace yourself for many hours of unforgettable play.
 Make
 > decisions and see how the consequences affect the plot of the game.
 > :)